JohanScheepers/ttn-sandbox-lmic-node/README.md

 | Preamble  | PHDR | PHDR_CRC | PHYPayload | CRC |
 | --- | --- | --- | ---| --- |

-The convenient way to do this is to use https://avbentem.github.io/airtime-calculator/ttn/eu868/2 site.
+The convenient way to calculate this to use this web site to assist us https://avbentem.github.io/airtime-calculator/ttn/eu868/2 site.

 Here we need to complete the region, overhead size and payload size.

 If we assume you are using EU868, overhead of 13 bytes and a payload of 2 bytes.
-The node are fairly close to the gateway giving a good RSSI and low noise levels.
+The node are fairly close to the gateway having a good RSSI and low noise levels.
 The node can expect a SF7.

 With these conditions met the node airtime will be 46.3ms for each uplink.
 The node will be allowed to transmit every 133.4s to keep in FUP

-On the other hand, the node are still using EU868, overhead of 13 bytes and a payload of 2 byte.
-This time the node is far from the gateway, this will result in a low RSSI and possibly the SNR are also low.
+On the other hand, the node are using EU868, overhead of 13 bytes and a payload of 2 byte.
+This time the node is far from the gateway, this will result in a low RSSI and possibly the SNR is also low.
 Now the node can expect an SF10.

 With these conditions the node airtime will be 329.7ms for each uplink.
 The node will be allowed to transmit every 949.6s to keep in FUP